bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-                                 member of the groups the bug is restricted to. keywords               array     Each keyword that is on this bug. last_change_time       datetime  When the bug was last changed. op_sys                 string    The name of the operating system that the bug was filed against. platform               string    The name of the platform (hardware) that the bug
+                                 member of the groups the bug is restricted to. keywords               array     Each keyword that is on this bug. last_change_time       datetime  When the bug was last changed. comment_count          int       Number of comments associated with the bug. op_sys                 string    The name of the operating system that the bug was filed against. platform               string    The name of the platform (hardware) that the bug